 A personal financial statement is a form or spreadsheet detailing a person's financial state at a certain point in time.
-This statement is typically used to demonstrate a party's credit worthiness or financial stability.
-This can allow them to get financing or loans, such as an auto loan, credit cards, or mortgage.
+This statement is typically used to demonstrate a party's creditworthiness or financial stability.
+This can help them get approved for financing or loans, such as an auto loan, credit cards, or mortgage.
 It is similar to a credit report.

-The personal financial statement form will include personal information about the party, including full name, address, and an identification number.
-A complete list of their assets and liabilities will also be included, in order to give the recipient a clear look at the party's financial state.
-Current debts will be used to determine credit worthiness, as well as the amount of regular income.
+The personal financial statement form will include personal information about the party.
+This includes their full name, address, and an identification number.
+A complete list of total assets and total liabilities is included to provide the recipient with a clear look at the party's financial state.
+Current debts, along with income, is used to determine creditworthiness.

 A personal financial statement should contain the following basic elements:

-Notes – This is essentially an appendix in which you provide details about each of the assets and liabilities listed above.
+Below is an appendix in which you provide details about each of the assets and liabilities listed on your balance sheet.
 This is also the place to describe any miscellaneous liabilities or personal income.

 Overview of Assets